 - Smarter, faster, predictive information: In health care supply chains, expect to see more automation software and artificial intelligence (AI).
 In addition to liberating personnel from repetitive tasks, these technologies can aid decision-makers in identifying trends and providing workers with resources.
 For instance, predictive analytics centered on population health within an organization or system could alert managers to disease states with an upward trend and the corresponding supply requirements.
 Managers of supply chains could use AI tools to master the new logistics of transporting supplies to widely dispersed home care settings, etc.

 Coopetition as a viable strategy

 - Think outside your ZIP code: With virtual services and virtual workforces, the talent pool is expanding.
 That way new entrants can provide lower-cost, higher-quality services than some organizations.
-One example is a tele-ICU collaboration with small rural hospitals to improve patient access to highly specialized critical care.
-Organizations have more flexibility to find clinical staff, such as subspecialty radiologists, and non-clinical staff, such as revenue cycle specialists, IT staff, and customer service representatives.
+One example is a Tele-ICU collaboration with small rural hospitals to improve patient access to highly specialized critical care.
+Organizations have more flexibility in finding clinical staff, such as subspecialty radiologists, and non-clinical staff, such as revenue cycle specialists, IT staff, and customer service representatives.

 Artificial intelligence and automation

 As in other industries, such as banking, media, and retail, AI and automation are rapidly gaining ground in the healthcare industry.
 A few instances to observe:

 - Quality and efficiency in radiology: With solutions to reduce redundant tasks, eliminate bias-based reading errors, identify data patterns in images to predict risk, and improve workflow, AI is having a remarkable impact on radiology.
 Together, the companies anticipate that their solutions will increase hospital efficiency by increasing asset performance, decreasing patient risk, and accelerating diagnosis.